 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for Excellent Apps and Linkury related entries (Lucky Savings, Lucky Savings Widget, Lucky Savings WidgetEngine) select and disable these entries.

-If you continue to have problems with removal of Lucky Savings, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the lucky savings virus, reset your Internet Explorer settings to default.

 Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable these add-ons: "Lucky Savings" and "Lucky Savings Widget".

-If you are experiencing problems while trying to remove Lucky Savings from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove lucky savings virus from your computer, please ask for assistance in our malware support forum.

-If you have additional information on Lucky Savings or it's removal please share your knowledge in the comments section below.
+If you have additional information on lucky savings virus or it's removal please share your knowledge in the comments section below.